-I'd long suspected that the methods and exercises I developed in my training studio were far more effective than what the typical fitness publications were printing, but after performing thirty straight leg workouts and experiments in my skivvies with wires and electrodes attached to me so I could measure and record the glute, quad, hamstring, and adductor activity of over a hundred different hip extension exercises, it became clear to me that the glutes are the most wrongly-pegged muscle group in fitness.
+So after performing thirty straight leg workouts and experiments with wires and electrodes attached to me so I could measure and record the glute, quad, hamstring, and adductor activity of over a hundred different hip extension exercises, it became clear that the glutes have been the most wrongly-pegged muscle group in fitness.

-I tested common and unique bodyweight, dumbbell, band, barbell, apparatus, and machine exercises, and then tested three other individuals with varying anthropometry or body segment lengths to make sure the results I saw weren't atypical.
+I tested common and unique body weight, dumbbell, band, barbell, and machine exercises, and then tested three other individuals with varying anthropometry or body segment lengths to make sure the results I saw weren't atypical.

 Knowing that the fitness population would seek scientific explanation to lend support to my data, I knew what my next step needed to be.
-Fourteen years after reading the book my cousin bought me on the glutes, I wrote my own glute-book entitled Advanced Techniques in Glutei Maximi Strengthening.
+Fourteen years after reading my first book about glutes, I wrote my own.

 The Glute Guy

-Recently, a colleague of mine nicknamed me "The Glute Guy," and it stuck.
-I'm certain that I've done more research on the glutes than any other person on this planet.
-My research has made me realize two things.
+A colleague nicknamed me "The Glute Guy," and it stuck.
+I'm certain that I've done more research on the glutes than any other person on earth.
+My research made me realize two things:

-First, the experts don't know shit about the glutes.
-Yes, this means all of your favorite authors, professors, trainers, and coaches.
-Despite the fact that the gluteus maximus muscles are without a doubt the most important muscles in sports and the fact that strength coaches helped popularized "glute activation," none of them have a good understanding of glute training.
-Neither do bodybuilders, powerlifters, or physical therapists.
-They all think they do, but they don't.
+1. Most experts don't know shit about the glutes.
+Despite the fact that the gluteus maximus muscles are without a doubt the most important muscles in sports and the fact that strength coaches helped popularized "glute activation," no one has a good understanding of glute training.
+Bodybuilders, powerlifters, and physical therapists think they do, but they don't.

 In fact, the experts are so far off the mark that their best glute exercises can only activate half as many fibers as the glute exercises I'm about to show you.

-And second, athletes' glutes are pathetically weak and underpotentialized.
-Even people who think they have strong glutes almost always have very weak glutes in comparison to how strong they can get through proper training.
+2. Athletes' glutes are pathetically weak.
+Even people who think they have strong glutes almost always have weak glutes in comparison to how strong they can get through proper training.